-Facebook calls it Operation Lightspeed — the mission to make Facebook Messenger faster and lighter.
+Facebook calls it Operation Lightspeed — the mission to make Facebook Messenger a faster and lighter Facebook tool.
 The updated Messenger app will take up less space, require less battery, and boast improved reliability.

 Takeaway: Messenger will have an improved user experience, causing users to use it with greater frequency and longer duration.
 Businesses gain an advantage since their potential customers will have higher levels of engagement, leading to more successful Facebook Messenger marketing.

 4. Messenger will have end-to-end encryption by default.

 Facebook has had some privacy debacles in the past, but they are working hard to move past those mistakes and create an intensely private future.